Lung Health

 You don’t need a referral from your family doctor.
 Your care team will contact your family doctor on your behalf, for approval.

-Smoke Stoppers Virtual Group
+Smoke Stoppers Drop-In Session

-- Creating a plan to stop smoking
+• Create a plan to stop or reduce smoking

-- Learning to manage and overcome cravings
+• Learn to manage and overcome cravings

-For more information, contact 416 246 2388 or register online.
+For more information, register online or call 416 246 2388

 Questions about Vaping?